-This expected use of the net proceeds from the shares of common stock sold by us in this offering, together with the net proceeds from the concurrent notes offering and our existing cash and cash equivalents and marketable securities represents our intentions based upon our current plans and business conditions.
+This expected use of the net proceeds from this offering, together with the net proceeds from the concurrent common stock offering, and our existing cash and cash equivalents and marketable securities represents our intentions based upon our current plans and business conditions.
 The amounts and timing of our actual expenditures may vary significantly depending on numerous factors, including the progress of our development and commercialization efforts, the status of and results from clinical trials, as well as any collaborations that we may enter into with third parties for our product candidates, and any unforeseen cash needs.
-As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering and the concurrent notes offering.
+As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering and the concurrent common stock offering.
 We have no current understandings, agreements or commitments for any material acquisitions or licenses of any products, businesses or technologies.

-Based on our planned use of the net proceeds from the shares of common stock sold by us in this offering, together with the net proceeds from the concurrent notes offering, and our existing cash and cash equivalents described above, we expect that such funds will be sufficient to enable us to complete our ongoing Phase 3 clinical trial for MM-398 for the treatment of patients with metastatic pancreatic cancer whose cancer has progressed on treatment with the chemotherapy drug gemcitabine and seek marketing approval for MM-398 in the United States for this indication.
-We do not expect that the net proceeds from the shares of common stock sold by us in this offering, together with the net proceeds from the concurrent notes offering, and our existing cash and cash equivalents and marketable securities described above, will be sufficient to allow us to fund a commercial launch of MM-398.
+Based on our planned use of the net proceeds from this offering, together with the net proceeds from the concurrent common stock offering, and our existing cash and cash equivalents and marketable securities described above, we expect that such funds will be sufficient to enable us to complete our ongoing Phase 3 clinical trial for MM-398 for the treatment of patients with metastatic pancreatic cancer whose cancer has progressed on treatment with the chemotherapy drug gemcitabine and seek marketing approval for MM-398 in the United States for this indication.
+We do not expect that the net proceeds from this offering, together with the net proceeds from the concurrent common stock offering, and our existing cash and cash equivalents and marketable securities described above, will be sufficient to allow us to fund a commercial launch of MM-398.